NissesSenap/ocp4GoodToHave/oc.md

 openssl x509 -in broken-external.crt -text
 ```

+Check to see how your ca looks like:

+openssl x509 -in apps/prod/client-cert.crt -text -noout

 #### curl with cert

 Of course it won't be able to create a https connection to a kafka endpoint but it's a simple way to send traffic.